Breadcrumb

 I am hoping to do some teaching about viruses when I am no longer employed to do research.
 I have grandchildren within a couple of hours drive, although they’re flying the coop themselves.
 I also like to travel and read.

-Dr. Alan Rein will retire from CCR on January 1, 2025.
+Dr. Alan Rein will retire from CCR on January 1, 2025, but will remain as an NCI Scientist Emeritus.

 Posted on Thu, 11/21/2024